flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 21.
 $$

-For this small example, this solution is also optimal for the full integer pattern formulation.
+For this small example, 21 is also the optimal value of the full integer pattern formulation.

+This can be verified directly from the total required length:

+$$
+25(3)+20(6)+18(7)=321.
+$$

+Since each stock roll has length 16, any integer solution needs at least

+$$
+\left\lceil \frac{321}{16} \right\rceil = 21
+$$

+stock rolls.

+The solution above uses exactly 21 rolls and is therefore optimal.

-However, this last observation should not be generalized carelessly.
+However, this conclusion cannot be generalized.

-This leads to the most important part of this note.
+Columns that are unnecessary for the LP optimum may still be useful for a better integer combination.

+This issue will become important when we discuss the use of Column Generation in ILP.

 ---

-## 6. How Column Generation Is Used in Integer Linear Programming⭐
+## 6. How Column Generation Is Used in Integer Linear Programming⭐⭐⭐

 We have repeatedly emphasized: